 Probiotics are great for maintaining a dog's healthy skin and coat, and may help with occasional or seasonal allergies.
 Probiotics are great to give pets or people with sensitive skin.

-All of these things can be factors on how your animal will respond to a probiotic.
-Dogs’ metabolisms are like people’s, and our bodies all respond differently depending on the above indicators and also
+Age, size, sex, and breed can all be factors on how your animal will respond to a probiotic.
+Dogs and cats' metabolisms are similar in many ways to ours.
+All bodies respond differently depending on age, sex, breed, size, diet, stress, and environmental factors.

-IN THE BODY: The largest number of probiotics live in the colon, but billions also live in the oral cavity, nasal cavity, the skin, esophagus, around the gums, and in the pockets of our pleural cavity (surrounding our lungs).
-They dwell within our stomach, our intestines, within the vagina, around the rectum, within joints, under the armpits, under the toenails, between the toes, inside our urinary tract, and many other places.
+IN THE BODY: The largest number of these special bacteria live in the colon, but billions also live in the oral cavity, nasal cavity, the skin, esophagus, around the gums, and in the pockets of our pleural cavity (surrounding our lungs).
+They dwell within the stomach, intestines, joints and vagina, around the rectum, under the armpits and toenails, between the toes, inside our urinary tract, and many other places.

 IN FOOD SOURCES: Yogurt, Miso Soup, Natto, Kimchi, Sauerkraut, Kombucha, Kefir, Microalgae, Pickles, Tempeh, Poi, Sourdough bread.

 The gastrointestinal tract is an organ system that runs from your mouth to your rectum.
 It is responsible for consuming and digesting foods, absorbing nutrients, and expelling waste.

 How are Probiotics Sourced?

 Most strains are directly harvested from a healthy person, animal and soil, then researched and produced in a certified manufacturing facility.

 What Are The Differences Between Prebiotics And Probiotics?